Most people think Great God will come from the sky

 ‘A corner of a foreign field that is forever England.’

 ‘With a continual round of gaming, hunting, cricket tournaments, croquet, social visits, picnics and dinner parties, afternoons stretched into weeks.
 Expats awaiting keenly their Colman’s mustard, The Times and its crossword.
 Aging, second-rate colonial administrators sipping cocktails in the Cricket Club.
 Women wearing floral dresses, baking cakes, talking about sewing, petticoats in pink, baby blue, nursemaids, amateur dramatics and drinking aperitifs on shady verandahs.
+Rather than mixing socially with us blacks this clinging to old ways has confined these whites into a narrow life that many of them find boring.
 This has never changed since they took over.’

 ‘This is what amazed Tony Benn during the War.
-He found 60,000 white people in total control.
+He found 60,000 white people with their feet on the necks of the natives .
 He says they were living off the land that had been stolen by Rhodes from the Matabele and the Mashona.’

 ‘All corners of Africa have seen the Western countries steal their land and resources.
 All over Africa today Western companies live off African lands and what’s under them.
 The only reason they’ve ever been interested in Africa is it’s resources.
 Minerals, ivory, gold, oil, gas, uranium, slaves.
 They pretend to the world they want to help but they only want to help themselves.
 Africa is full of wealth but it’s people see little of it.’

 ‘Are the Americans helping in any way to facilitate the transfer of power?’